NicholasSobchak/NicholasSobchak/README.md

 </h1>

 <h3 align="center">
-  I am a Computer Science major at the University of Maryland Baltimore County, determined to pursue ethical technology to make the world a better place.
+  I am a Computer Science major at the University of Maryland, Baltimore County, determined to pursue ethical technology to make the world a better place.
 </h3>